conestack/yafowil.widget.chosen/README.rst

 This is a chosen for `yafowil <http://pypi.python.org/pypi/yafowil>`_

-It is based on the jQuery `multi-select https://github.com/lou/multi-select`_ plugin.
+It is based on the jQuery `chosen https://github.com/harvesthq/chosen`_ plugin.

 - `Documentation <http://docs.yafowil.info/en/latest/blueprints.html#chosen>`_